 How NordLayer supports secure enterprise environments

-While NordLayer doesn’t directly address AI-specific risks, but it plays a crucial role in protecting the broader network environment where AI tools like ChatGPT are used.
+While NordLayer doesn’t directly address AI-specific risks, it plays a key role in protecting the broader network environment where AI tools like ChatGPT are used.

 By enforcing strong access policies and maintaining network visibility, NordLayer helps organizations stay secure and compliant while exploring AI technologies.